Luke Armstrong

+Armstrong came through the ranks at Middlesbrough and Birmingham City.
+After a short spell in Scotland with Cowdenbeath, he joined Blyth Spartans who were then managed by his father Alun Armstrong.
+At Blyth, Armstrong would win the Northern Premier League, attracting the interest of former side Middlesbrough.
+He had a successful loan spell at Gateshead from Middlesbrough before briefly joining Accrington Stanley on loan.
+In 2019, he signed for newly promoted League Two side Salford City before joining National League team Hartlepool United on loan.
+Armstrong was a member of Hartlepool's promotion winning team, scoring in the side's play-off final win in 2021.
+He subsequently signed for League Two side Harrogate Town for an undisclosed fee.

 Club career

 Early career

 Armstrong began his career with Middlesbrough, making his way up through the academy teams until he was released by the club in the summer of 2014.
 He subsequently joined Birmingham City's youth setup on a one-year deal after a successful trial period but would leave after he was informed that his contract with Birmingham City would not be renewed in the summer of 2015.

 Armstrong then had a successful trial period with Scottish League One outfit Cowdenbeath, leading to him being handed a one-year deal.
 After six months with the club, Armstrong decided to terminate his contract due his game time being limited to just a few substitute appearances during the half-season.

 Following this setback, Armstrong would join Northern Premier League Premier Division club Blyth Spartans, which was then managed by his father, Alun Armstrong.
 He would score 23 goals across the season, helping his team to win the Northumberland Senior Cup and league title, ultimately attracting the attention of one of his previous employers in the form of Middlesbrough.